-After a long, independent educational history, Augustana is now the University of Alberta's newest faculty.
-Located on a picturesque residential campus in the small city of Camrose, 90 kilometers southeast of Edmonton, its primary focus is undergraduate teaching and learning.
-Augustana enrols more than 1000 students, drawn from across Alberta, Canada and the world, in distinctive degree programs in arts, sciences, music and management.
+Located on a picturesque residential campus in the small city of Camrose, 90 kilometers southeast of Edmonton, Augustana's primary focus is undergraduate teaching and learning.
+Augustana enrols more than 1,000 students, drawn from across Alberta, Canada and the world, in distinctive degree programs in arts, sciences, music and management.
 It awarded its first U of A degrees in spring 2005.
-In addition to the Faculty's statement of identity and mission below, please consult the Augustana webpage at www.augustana.ca for further information.
+In addition to the Faculty's statement of identity and mission below, please consult the Augustana website at www.augustana.ca for further information.